timbre-conference/timbre2023/content/cfp/index.md

     src: "**.docx"
 ---

 <br>Timbre 2023 seeks original, high-quality contributions in all areas related to timbre.
-They can be of the following nature: original research papers, including case studies; position papers; review papers; work-in-progress abstracts; session/ tutorial proposals.
+They can be of the following nature: original research papers, including case studies; position papers; review papers; work-in-progress; session/ tutorial proposals.

 **The [submission portal](https://easychair.org/my/conference?conf=timbre2023) is now open.**